slsheldon/ssg-bid/content/01-Calls/02-Pacific-2016/02-national-grants/en.md

 8. Choice and diversity of project partners, with preference given to projects that have the confirmed involvement of a diverse network of data holders and data users.

-NOTE: Full proposals will also assess a) project management skills of coordinating team based on previous experience, b) quantity, quality and relevance of the biodiversity data proposed for mobilization; c) quality of project design and risk assessment; d) monitoring and evaluation plans; and e) sustainability plan. roject design and risk assessment; monitoring and evaluation plans will be assessed in the full proposals.
+NOTE: Full proposals will also assess a) project management skills of coordinating team based on previous experience, b) quantity, quality and relevance of the biodiversity data proposed for mobilization; c) quality of project design and risk assessment; d) monitoring and evaluation plans; and e) sustainability plan.

 -----------